 The 2024/25 financial year will be the first full year of operations after withdrawing from our Federal Government-funded role in providing home support services to the elderly and people with disabilities.
-We are pleased that those services continue to be provided by various health organisations across the shire in line with the Federal Government's Aged Care Reforms.
-Council remains committed to supporting our community through programs and services that enable positive ageing and independent living.
+We are pleased that those services continue to be provided by various health organisations across the shire while we have worked to find better ways to meet the needs of our community.